MicrosoftDocs/SupportArticles-docs/support/dynamics-365/finance/business-performance-analytics/missing-main-account-in-gl-err00010.md

 ## Symptoms

 Error code *ERR00010* is logged in the **Bpa self help logs** table in Microsoft Dataverse when general journal account entries in Dynamics 365 Finance are missing the corresponding main account entries in the ledger dimension column.
-To maintain data integrity, these records are excluded and won't be transferred to General Ledger Fact tables.
+To maintain data integrity, these records are excluded and aren't transferred to General Ledger Fact tables.

 ## Resolution